Skip to content

 WARNING: Audit ALL Azure CLI commands!

-Follow all steps in [this guide](https://blog.insight-services-apac.dev/ingenious/guides/complete-azure-deployment/).
+Follow all steps in [this guide](https://blog.insight-services-apac.dev/ingenious/getting-started/) and [this guide](https://blog.insight-services-apac.dev/ingenious/guides/complete-azure-deployment/).

 - Deploy only required resources at minimal cost.